Elmont Memorial High School: Music

 Students perform each year during the Winter and Spring Concerts, local events, and music competitions.
-Some students participate in their respective musical groups at the All-District, All-County, Long Island Invitational, and All-State levels, or join the Tri-M Music Honor Society.
+Some students participate in their respective musical groups at the All-District, All-County, Long Island Invitational, NYSSMA, and All-State levels, or join the Tri-M Music Honor Society.

 Students may also pursue coursework in Music Theory.

 Each year the Music Department puts on two theatre productions, a drama and a musical.
-Musicals the school has performed in the past include Dreamgirls, Les Misérables, The Wiz, Once On This Island, Aida, and Guys and Dolls.
+Musicals the school has performed in the past include Dreamgirls, Les Misérables, The Wiz, Once On This Island, Aida, Cinderella(as of 2024), Clue(Nov.2025) and Guys and Dolls.

 Athletics

 The colors of the EMHS Spartans are green and white.
 Sports are offered at the Junior High, Junior Varsity, and Varsity levels and include: